danielharrell/open-eyes-lect-2017-18/Open.md

    on to show how philosophy in a sense turns on itself in a denial of openness.-->

-Still another reason to wonder about the word "open" comes from the way we define it in dictionaries, largely through negation.
+Still another reason to wonder comes from the way the word "open" is defined in dictionaries---largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough  for everyday use.
 But what about those deeper moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
 Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
 And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
 But why say